midkiffaries/m20T1/README.md

 ## Todo List
 - Make adjustments to layout.css and move to CSS Grid page formating
-- Adjust the formating/behavoir of the JavaScript image lightbox function
 - Incorporate extensive custom code/meta data to WordPress editor
 - Move the sidebar widgets into a pulldown list when in mobile or narrow screen view